GWB2025/Stiffness-Matrix-Generator/README.md

-# 1D Stiffness Matrix Analyzer
+# 1D Stiffness Matrix Analyser

 [![Launch in Browser](https://img.shields.io/badge/Launch-Browser%20App-blue)](https://gwb2025.github.io/Stiffness-Matrix-Generator/)

-A web-based tool for generating and analyzing 1D stiffness matrices for systems of springs.
+A web-based tool for generating and analysing 1D stiffness matrices for systems of springs.
 This application is designed for engineers and students to quickly assemble and solve simple structural analysis problems.

 ## Key Features